Kat’s Epic Trail Bites: From Kitchen to Coffeeshop

 Hubble had no marketing or business background but never felt at a disadvantage.
 Marketing, she believes, is nothing more than conveying a message in a way people understand, something that came easily to her, given her love of talking to people and the passion behind her product.

 In between commuting to Palmer, Hubble continued to drop her bites in tip jars and shared them with as many people as possible.
 She focused on coffee shops, which she felt was a natural pairing for her bites.
-Coffee shops, she felt, were the perfect for her bites.
+Coffee shops, she felt, were perfect for her bites.
+She used excellent ingredients, which was similar to the coffee shops who always bought the very best coffee beans from Iron and Fire.

 “People at coffee shops want their pastries, but there’s so many people like me that (traditional pastries) don’t work for them,” she said.